Men as Victims of Abuse in Relationships

 Also, a woman hit by a man is more likely to be seriously injured than a man who is hit by a woman.
 For this reason, male victims are less likely to seek medical attention or other help.
 So critics say that statistics based on reports to professionals or reports of hospital treatment don’t reflect the true number of male victims.

 Men who are in an abusive relationship should report the situation to law enforcement.
-They may also want to seek help from a mental health professional such as a counselor or psychologist.
+They may also want to seek help from a mental health professional such as a psychotherapist or psychologist who specializes in men’s issues or domestic violence of men.